2013 Punggol East by-election

-A parliamentary by-election was held in the Punggol East Single Member Constituency in Singapore on 26 January 2013.
-It was held to replace the vacant seat after incumbent MP and Speaker of Parliament Michael Palmer resigned from the People's Action Party (PAP) following revelations of his extramarital affairs.
-This marked the 16th by-election since Singapore's first election in 1948 and came just months after the 2012 Hougang by-election, occurring under similar circumstances but involving a different MP from the Workers' Party (WP).
+On 26 January 2013, a parliamentary by-election occurred in Punggol East Single Member Constituency in Singapore.
+It was held to replace the vacant seat left by Speaker and Member of Parliament (MP) Michael Palmer, who had resigned from the People's Action Party (PAP) following revelations of his extramarital affair.
+This marked the 16th by-election since Singapore's first election in 1948 and came months after the 2012 Hougang by-election, which occurred under similar circumstances but involved a different MP from the Workers' Party (WP).